Clinical studies you should know about

 Clinical studies are an important part of the drug development process and a critical research tool for advancing patient care and bringing new medicines to individuals and families who need them.
 Enrollment in one of our clinical studies is the primary way in which we can provide individuals living with serious viral diseases access to our investigational drugs, prior to their potential approval by regulatory authorities, such as the United States Food and Drug Administration.
 Clinical studies are required to demonstrate that an investigational medicine meets necessary safety and effectiveness standards before it is approved and becomes commercially available to the public.

-ABI-5366 is an investigational therapy in development for the treatment of recurrent genital herpes.
+ABI-5366 and ABI-1179 are investigational therapies in development for the treatment of recurrent genital herpes.
 Genital herpes can be caused by either herpes simplex type 1 virus (HSV-1) or herpes simplex type 2 virus (HSV-2), but recurrences are more likely to be experienced by individuals with HSV-2.
 Approximately 50% of individuals with initial symptomatic genital herpes infection have three or more recurrences per year.

 ABI-4334